hb9hkn/ha-addon-udp-logger/README.md

 The syslog add-on creates its own container and uses socat to listen for incoming messages.
 The messages are not processed - they are directly written to a file on /share/syslog/ in the file syslog.log.

-There is no configuration for this add-on.
  It starts listening on port udp/514 when the add-on starts, generates the log file if it doesn't exist and cleans up the old log files if they exist.
-Everything is done automatically -- nothing needs to be configured other than creating the automation listed below.

-# Log rotation, compression and clean up
+# IMPORTANT: Log rotation, compression and clean up
 Implement a simple automation to rotate, compress and remove old logs.
 Logs can be retains for a period defined in the add-on's Configuration page.
 The value can be between 1 and 30 days.
 ```
 alias: Restart UDP Logger Add-on Daily